-Board of Directors Taking more critical decisions regarding operations with Angolan State risk, counterparty limits and deposit and credit interest rates, on the proposal of the Risk Commission, the ECSC and/or the Assets and Liabilities Committee.
+Board of Directors Takes the key decisions on transactions in Angolan sovereign debt, counterparty limits and interest rates on loans and deposits after considering proposals from the Risk Committee, the Executive Committee and the Assets and Liabilities Committee.
 Risk Committee Support and advice to the Board of Directors on risk management matters, including liquidity risk.
 Assets and Liabilities Committee Performing daily and weekly analyses of the markets and continuously monitoring compliance with the decisions of the Board of Directors and all regulatory and internal limits.
 Assets and Liabilities Committee Monitoring and advising the Board of Directors on the strategy and policy for managing the Bank's assets and liabilities, particularly with regard to balance sheet risks (market, liquidity, interest rate and exchange rate).
 Financial Committee Weekly aggregation and operationalization of the Board of Directors' decisions and making proposals to the Assets and Liabilities Committee, when necessary.